DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ---

-# Create the multi-sig wallet with Electrum
+# Create multi-sig wallet with Electrum

 We are using Electrum on our main computer to construct the multi-signature wallet.